 T4b: The tumor invades any of the following: the back of the eye, the brain area, or the back of the head.

-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near the head and neck are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
 Since there are many nodes in the head and neck area, the doctor’s careful evaluation of lymph nodes is an important part of staging.